 Teeth whitening strips are typically made of a thin plastic called polyethylene.
 This plastic makes the strip flexible enough to fit the teeth yet tough enough to avoid tearing.

 The chemicals found on whitening strips break down stains on the teeth.
-The strips also contain an adhesive which ensures continuous contact between the chemical and the teeth during therapy.
+The strips also contain an adhesive that ensures continuous contact between the chemical and the teeth during therapy.

 Modern teeth whitening strips should contain one of two chemicals: carbamide peroxide or hydrogen peroxide.
 Peroxide-based chemicals remove both superficial and embedded surface stains.
 At the same time, these chemicals are not thought to harm the enamel.